EmilionR/pp5-frontend/README.md

 The main page of the app lets the user browse all posts in an infinite scroll format.
 A simple search bar enables filtering by page titles and usernames in real-time.
 Clicking a post opens the post page for that particular post.

 Signed-in users also have access to a filtered feed of the users they follow, and one for only the posts they have liked.
 If the user has blocked another user, their posts will not appear in the post list.
-Any post that is set to "friends only" visibility only appear in the post list if its owner has marked you as a friend.
+Any post that is set to "friends only" visibility only appears in the post list if its owner has marked you as a friend.

 #### Post Page:
 ![Post page]()